pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPingDataConsoleSSO.md

 1. To check that PingDirectory and PingDataConsole are healthy and running, enter:

-      ```bash
+      ```sh
       docker-compose ps
       ```

-      * You can also display the startup logs:
+      You can also display the startup logs:

       ```sh
       docker-compose logs -f
       ```

-      *  To see the logs for a particular product container at any point, enter:
+      To see the logs for a particular product container at any point, enter:

       ```sh
       docker-compose logs <product-container-name>